kenji-imamura/dtoken_decoder/README.md

 # Transformer-based Double-token Bidirectional Autoregressive Decoding in Neural Machine Translation (Imamura and Sumita, 2020)

-This example replaces the fairseq decoder with our custom one, called the double-token bidirectional autoregressive decoder.
-Based on the fairseq v0.9.0, the paper [https://undecided_URL] is implemented.
+This is a sample code, in which the title paper [https://undecided_URL] is implemented as a plugin of the fairseq v0.9.0.
+It replaces the decoder and beam search with the proposed ones.

-The processes are nearly equal to those of the original fairseq.
-The training and evaluation phases are different because they use our plugin.
+The preprocess is eqaul to that of the original fairseq, but the training and evaluation phases including the learned model are different.

 ## Example usage
 This example assumes the following data.